-The first type of all pinball machines are acknowledged to be the 19th century "Bagatelle-Table", cross between a "pin table" and pool table.
-Players hit balls with a cue stick and tried get them into pockets or slots surrounded by nails or pins.
+Pinball can trace its origins back to the 19th century game of Bagatelle, which became popular with American servicemen deployed in Europe.
+The game was primitive, compared to modern machines with no electronics and little to no mechanical features.
+Players hit balls with a cue stick and attemped to nudge them into pockets or slots surrounded by nails or pins.
 Later in the 19th century inventor Montague Redgrave patented a device called a ball shooter which was similar to today pinball mechanism for releasing the ball, this which was based on the at the time recently invented steel spring.

-These tables were first popular in bars and cafes in Europe and America, players first exchanged money for balls to play with, then if players obtained a high enough score, they would be awarded free drinks, meals and or cigarettes.
-Soon after came the introduction of the first coin-operated Bagatelle pin tables.
+These machines were first popular in bars and cafes in Europe and America, players first exchanged money for balls to play with, then if players obtained a high enough score, they would be awarded free drinks, meals and or cigarettes.
+Soon after came the introduction of the first coin-operated Bagatelle pin machines.

 1930s - 1950s

 The first coin-operated pinball machine was introduced in 1931 by Automatic Industries and was called "Whiffle Board".
 Although the gaming industry really picked up in the mid 1930's with the production of a game called Ballyhoo.
 It was invented by one Raymond Maloney, who later started the Bally Manufacturing Company of Chicago, IL.

 The pinball machines of this era where mainly constructed of wood with wooden legs and wooden rails on the sides of the machine.